Transit of Venus: June 5-6, 2012

 Although Venus is almost four times larger than the Moon, it blocks a much smaller portion of the Sun's face than the Moon does during a solar eclipse.
 This is because it is much further away from Earth.

 Venus is the second planet from the Sun, Earth is the third.
-On a clear night, Venus can also be seen as a bright “star” in the sky, especially shortly after sunset or before sunrise.
+Venus can also be seen at night, as a bright “star” in the sky, especially shortly after sunset or before sunrise.
 This is why it is also referred to as “evening star” or “morning star”.

 How Rare Are Venus Transits?